 Yes, the Kickstart Grant will cease at that point.
 You can move them on to an apprenticeship at any time during the Kickstart placement or at the end.

 If the candidate is eligible you will be entitled to further apprenticeship grants of between £1,500 and £3,000.

 No. Although the aim is to find permanent employment through the Kickstart scheme.

 There is no minimum number that you need to offer.
 You can only offer one placement per 3 currently employed full time staff members.

 It would be fantastic if the Kickstarter proved to be a good match for your business and you were able to offer them a full time role or apprenticeship, but you are under no obligation to keep a Kickstarter on after 6 months.
 If you wish to take on another Kickstarter after that you can as long as the Kickstart service is still operational (it is due to close to new placements in December 2021).

-It will be delivered through the Department for Work & Pensions (DWP) and will initially be open for starts until December 2021, with the option of being extended.
+It will be delivered through the Department for Work & Pensions (DWP) and is currently in place until December 2021 with the last placements completing by June 2022.

 Proportionately more young people have been furloughed than their more experienced colleagues or are at greater risk due to working in sectors disproportionately hit by the pandemic.